jaimeen12/Gloabal-Rainfall-Analysis/README.md

 # Global Rainfall Analysis

-This project aims to draw a box and whisker plot from a NETCDF dataset which contains precipitation data per day organised by year.
-Message Passing Interface is used as a method for Single Program Multiple Data parallelisation.
-The program is written in python and implemented on a cluster of nodes using the SLURM workload manager.
+This project aims to draw a box and whisker plot from a **NETCDF** dataset which contains precipitation data per day organised by year.\
+**Message Passing Interface** is used as a method for **Single Program Multiple Data parallelisation**.\
+The program is written in python and implemented on a cluster of nodes using the **SLURM workload manager**.

 ## Running the code
 sbatch proj.slurm